Ministerial Interests (Emergency Powers) Bill

 Overview

-This bill mandates that Ministers make a statement to Parliament if a government contract, awarded under emergency powers, benefits someone with whom the Minister has a personal, political, or financial interest.
-This aims to increase transparency and accountability in government contracting.
+This bill mandates that Ministers must make an oral statement to Parliament if a government contract, awarded under emergency powers, benefits someone in whom the Minister holds a personal, political, or financial interest.

 Description